-- S_0 : The initial state.
-When an LSP setup request arrives at a source node, the Markov chain transits to S_1 . - S_1 : The source node creates a Path state and sends a Path trigger message.
-If the message is lost on the way from the source node to a destination node, the Markov chain transits to S_3 .
-If the destination node successfully receives the message and if there is an available label, the Markov chain transits to S_4 .
-If a destination node receives the message but there is no available label, the Markov chain transits to S_2 . - S_2 : The destination node sends a PathErr message.
-The Markov chain transits to S_0 . - S_3 : The source node sends a Path refresh message.
-If the destination node receives the message and there is an available label, the Markov chain transits to S_4 .
-If the destination node receives the message and there is no available label, the Markov chain transits to S_2 .
+- S_6 : In this state, the source node is transmitting data by the established LSP.
+If the data transmission is successfully completed, the Markov chain transits to S_9 .
+If a false removal of either the Resv state at the source node or the Path state at the destination occurs, the Markov chain transits to S_5 or S_7 , respectively. - S_7 : If the destination node receives a Path refresh message and there is an available label, the Markov chain transits to S_6 .
+If the destination node receives a Path refresh message and there is no available label, the Markov chain transits to S_8 .
+If a false removal occurs at the source node, the Markov chain transits to S_3 . - S_8 : The destination node sends a PathErr message.
+The Markov chain transits to S_0 . - S_9 : The source node sends a PathTear message.
+If the destination node receives the message, the Markov chain transits to S_0 .
+Otherwise, the Markov chain transits to S{10} . - S{10} : If a Path state at the destination node is deleted by a state timeout, the Markov chain transits to S_0 .